Alabama vs. Texas A&M NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Texas A&M has combined with its opponents to score more than 51 points in one game this season.
+- Texas A&M and its opponents have combined to score more than 50.5 points in one game this season.

-- The two teams combine to average 69 points per game, 18 more than the total in this contest.
+- The two teams combine to score 69 points per game, 18.5 more than the total in this contest.

-- The 30.8 combined points per game that these two squads have allowed this season are 20.2 fewer than the 51 total in this contest.

-- Crimson Tide games this season feature an average total of 64.1 points, a number 13.1 points higher than Saturday's over/under.
+- This contest's total is 19.7 points greater than the 30.8 these two squads combine to surrender per game this season.

 Alabama Stats and Trends